Incoming Custom Conductor Webhook using cURL

 }

-You need to send a request like this:
+Therefore, send a cURL request to match this:

 curl -H "Content-Type:application/json" -H "Accept:application/json" \